Blog

 Use online search tools

-There are many online HS code search tools.
-You can enter product names, keywords, or HS codes to search for relevant information.
-These tools usually provide multiple search methods to help users quickly find the HS codes they need.
-For example, Global Trade Atlas, Panjiva, etc.
+There are many HS code search tools on the Internet.
+You can enter the product name, keyword, or HS code to query.
+These tools usually provide multiple search methods to help users quickly find the required HS code.
+For example, Global Trade Atlas, Panju.com, etc.

 HS Code and Tariff Calculation